1.1 Introduction to UDL

 2. Discuss the potential teaching and learning benefits of UDL approaches.

-3. Identify different ways to engage students in learning, and foster motivation and self-direction (multiple means of engagement).
+3. Identify different ways to engage students in learning, and foster learner agency, self-regulation, and emotional well-being (multiple means of engagement).

-4. Identify options for presenting information, content, and learning materials in different ways (multiple means of representation).
+4. Identify options for presenting information, content, and learning materials in varied and accessible ways (multiple means of representation).

-5. Identify multiple routes for students to demonstrate their learning (multiple means of action and expression).
+5. Identify multiple routes for students to demonstrate their learning while also encouraging the development of executive functions such as goal-setting, organizing information, and managing time (multiple means of action and expression).

 License